 While humanitarian needs are increasing all over the world, international humanitarian funding is not growing fast enough to keep up with rising demands.
 The way humanitarian aid is delivered must therefore become more effective and efficient in order to tackle these new challenges and address humanitarian needs.

-As a major global humanitarian donor, the European Commission, through its Civil Protection and Humanitarian Aid Operations (ECHO) department, is at the forefront of the discussion and implementation of the Grand Bargain commitments.
+As a major global humanitarian donor, the European Commission, through its Civil Protection and Humanitarian Aid Operations department, is at the forefront of the discussion and implementation of the Grand Bargain commitments.

+Together with UN OCHA, the European Commission is a co-convener of the workstream on Coordinated Needs Assessments, which aims to ensure that the needs assessment process is coordinated, impartial, collaborative, and fully transparent.
 The European Commission is also actively involved in other Grand Bargain workstreams and is looking at how to make its own internal processes more effective and efficient.
 For instance, the European Commission is: